Skip to main content

 • Defined exit plan

-Wedges have a clear inclination, while triangles tend to be more symmetrical.
+Wedges have a clear tilt, while triangles are usually more symmetrical.

 Wedges can act as both, depending on the context and their formation.

-Their reliability varies according to the timeframe, being more relevant in longer periods.
+Their reliability varies depending on the timeframe, being more relevant in longer periods.

 Frequently Asked Questions

-It shows a gradual exhaustion of buyers, despite the upward movement.
+It shows a gradual depletion of buyers despite the upward movement.

-It indicates that sellers are losing strength, paving the way for a rebound.
+It indicates that sellers are losing strength, setting the stage for a rebound.

-Do you dare to identify wedges in your charts?
-Remember that practice makes perfect, and every pattern is an opportunity to learn something new about the market.
+Are you ready to identify wedges on your charts?
+Remember that practice makes perfect, and each pattern is an opportunity to learn something new about the market.